wallarm/product-documentation/docs/latest/quickstart.md

     As for the **Multi-tenant node** checkbox, leave it unticked.
 This checkbox is related to the corresponding feature setup that is not a part of a quick start.
 1. Copy the generated token.
-1. Run the container with the created node:
+1. Run the container with the node:

 === "US Cloud"
     ```bash